1. Resources and Technology

 Voices of Hybrid & Online Teaching and Learning

-Faculty, postdocs, staff, graduate students, and undergraduate students were invited to submit their reflections—through video, audio, or text—on hybrid/HyFlex or fully online teaching, curricular innovations, or learning experiences at Columbia during the pandemic.
-Here you will find the amazing work that both instructors and students did during the 2020-2021 academic year to adapt and succeed in the pandemic teaching and learning environment.
+Faculty, postdocs, staff, graduate students, and undergraduate students shared their reflections on hybrid/HyFlex or fully online teaching, curricular innovations, or learning experiences at Columbia during the pandemic.

 Online Courses